anadrome/academic-ancestors/README.md

     Qxxxxx: two researchers' Wikidata IDs
     outfile.dot: file to write to if supplied; otherwise write to stdout

-Note that if the two researchers do not have any common ancestors *and* have large ancestor trees, the query may time out.
+Note that if the two researchers both have large ancestor trees, the query may time out.
+There is probably a way to optimize it so that doesn't happen (suggestions welcome).